You can’t always see energy waste in your house. But you sure can feel it.

 9. Your HVAC is running all the time—in the winter or the summer

 An efficient and properly-sized HVAC system shouldn’t operate constantly!
-If your heater or air conditioner is running all day long, you’re still wasting energy—and probably a lot of energy—even if your home feels comfortable.
+If it is, you’re wasting energy even if your home feels comfortable.

 How to stop an HVAC system from running all the time:

-The problem might not be your heater or air conditioner.
+The problem might not be your HVAC.
 It might be your house.
 Use insulation and whole-home air sealing together to help solve the problem and reduce the workload of your HVAC system.

 How much energy is wasted in homes?